What’s The Best Way To Learn To Code?

 Time commitment.
 How long will it take to learn?

-It all depends on your goal and what you want to achieve.
+To learn a programming language?
 You can probably knuckle down and learn a language or framework in 3-6 months with your own research, and then continue to learn from there.

 To get a job?
 Honestly, you could probably start applying within 5-9 months, assuming you’ve learned content that the employers are looking for, followed a set structure to learn fast, put in some work to build a portfolio website, have an active github and taken the time to learn and be able to answer common interview questions.